dotangad/dotco/README.md

 # dotco

 A URL shortener using Airtable and Vercel.
+Fork of [someshkar/dotco](https://github.com/someshkar/dotco).

 ## Setup